stkjj/astra/docs/development/local-enviornment/readme.md

 ### Using integrated local enviornment

 Astra Theme also ships with an integrated local enviornment based on Docker and Docker Compose.
+This uses [@wordpress/env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/)

 First step would be to install [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/install/) by following the instructions on their website.